 Self-hosting is the opposite of using a 3rd party cloud service like Dropbox or Google Drive, and instead to host an equivalent service, like Nextcloud, on their own hardware.
 For every popular cloud service there is probably an independently developed open source equivalent one can host on their own hardware.
 Self-hosting gives one control, and peace of mind that their private information is not being sold to others, and it can save a lot of money from service fees that aren't paid.
 The personal security implications are huge, since it is known that governments around the world are pressuring internet services for data on user activity.
 While there is a legitimate need to know about criminal activities, do we really need to risk our data being snooped upon?

-(September 27, 2020) Self-hosting is about hosting Internet services on your computers, controlled by you.
-This is different from just to just Use the Cloud by signing up for services like Dropbox, Github, Travis, or other 3rd party controlled services.
-Many people just use the cloud that way, because it's easy to just sign up, provide a credit card number, and get on with business.
-For each of those commercial services there are equivalent open source alternatives you can host on your own hardware.
-Self-hosting purposely takes a different route, and in this article we'll go over some reasons why.
+Self-hosting is about hosting Internet services on your computers, controlled by you.
+This is different from just Using the Cloud by signing up for services like Dropbox, Github, Travis, or other 3rd party controlled services.
+Instead of taking the easy path, just using cloud services, self-hosters have control over their data, and enjoy lower costs.
+For most commercial services there are equivalent open source alternatives you can host on your own hardware.

 Self-hosted Docker infrastructure in home or office using low-cost computers like Intel NUC

 Using Docker, and a simple small computer, you can build a powerful computing "cloud" in your home, on your desktop, at low cost, giving you control over your data.
 If you need more power, adding another computer or three to the mix quickly adds more capabilities.
 For almost any popular 3rd party service like Github, Dropbox, and Trello, there is an open source package that might even be better.
 With open source operating systems, open source packages like Gitea, Nextcloud, and Kanboard, you gain control over your destiny.